Book choices for today:

-The Scarecrow's Hat - The pictures are from mymontessorijourney.com.
+Book on the Shelf: The Scarecrow’s Hat – The pictures are from mymontessorijourney.com.
 I gathered the objects to go with each character in the story.
 The glasses for owl are from a craft store in the area where they have things for doll making.
 This ‘Book on the Shelf’ will be a work choice after reading the story.

-Fall Sequence Card - I found these through the Scholastics Book Club.
+Fall Sequence Card – I found these through the Scholastic Book Club.

 Scarecrow (tune – Teddy Bear)